openvstorage/ovs-documentation/Administration/usingthegui/storagerouters.md

 The details for a Storage Router are:

 -   IP: IP address in the Public network of the Storage Router.
--   Host: Hostname of the server on which hosts the  Storage Router.
--   Host IP: The Public IP address of the Host.
--   Type: Type of Hypervisor.
 -   RDMA Capable: Whether the Storage Router uses RDMA or not for its network communication.
 -   SCRUB Capable: Whether the SCRUB role is assigned to the Storage Router.
 -   Domains: The domains (datacenter, rack, ...) the Storage Router belongs.
 -   Recovery Domains: The domain in which the recovery services (DTL, Slave Metadata Server, ...) are hosted.
--   vPools: Amount of vPools served by the Storage Router.
+-   # vPools: Amount of vPools served by the Storage Router.
--   vDisks: Amount of vDisks served by the Storage Router.
+-   # vDisks: Amount of vDisks served by the Storage Router.
 -   Stored Data: Total size of the current data and the Snapshots without the overhead imposed by the Backend redundancy.
 -   IOPS: The current amount of IOPS of all vDisks served by the Storage Router.